 First step is to look toward the north.
 If you don’t know which direction is north, the Big Dipper may give you a hint which direction the aurora could be.
 This helps if you are in the city or have buildings or trees in your way.
 Of course, in much of Alaska, the aurora can be seen in every direction.
 The weaker or small displays are seen mainly in the north, northeast.
 Lower latitudes in the northern hemisphere will only see auroras toward the north.
 Southern hemisphere, look south.
 So if you cannot see aurora by looking UP, then look NORTH.

-Ovation is here Ovation shows where the aurora is and the prediction of where is it heading (green areas).
-The green turns yellow and red when the lights are stronger.
-The thin red line you may see is where someone drew in an area where the aurora is predicted or seen.
+Ovation shows where the aurora is and the prediction of where is it heading (green areas).
+The green (depicting aurora) turns yellow and red when the lights are stronger.
+The thin red line is called the View Line and that is where someone at NOAA drew on an area where the aurora is predicted or seen.

 Solar Activity Monitor

 Normal, Active, or Flares describes how active the sun has been and predicts possible aurora events.

 Quiet, Unsettled, or Storm tells you how active the aurora is predicted for that day.

 What is the current Kp index?
 The number can be from 0-9.
 The higher the number, the larger in size and/or strength the aurora, if all factors are in alignment.
 The aurora is seen more south in the northern hemisphere, and more north in the southern hemisphere, if the number is greater.
 The Kp index is listed on the left side of the graph.
 The graph lines will change color as the Kp gets higher.

 The Wing Kp model uses solar wind data to produce both a 1-hour and a 4-hour advance prediction of the level of geomagnetic activity, as represented by the Kp index, every 15 minutes.
 The Kp index represents the level of geomagnetic activity on a scale ranging from 0 – 9.